bitsofcotton/p1/README.md

 2025/06/11 compat compile option to gcc4.2.1.
 2025/06/12 compat compile option with one variant of gcc2.95.3.
 2025/06/25 readme.md moved into implatnt lieonn.hh comment.
+2025/06/28 refactor and fix around lieonn, re-compat with gcc2953.